meteor/meteor/docs/source/packages/accounts-2fa.md

 If the user has 2FA enabled, and you try to use the function `Meteor.loginWithPassword`, the login will fail, as the user should provide a token to access the app.

-The function you will need to call now to allow the user to log in is `Meteor.loginWithPasswordAnd2faToken`:
+The function you will need to call now to allow the user to login is `Meteor.loginWithPasswordAnd2faToken`:

 {% apibox "Meteor.loginWithPasswordAnd2faToken" %}